jonbri/seahawks/README.md

 - Runner's knee or elbow touches the ground
 - Runner steps out of bounds
 - Runner loses his flag then the opposing team must touch him down.
-- Runner DIVES; ball is spotted where the runner left his feet.
+- Runner dives/jumps/leaps: ball is spotted where the runner left his feet.
-- Runner JUMPS; ball spotted where the runner left their feet
-- Runner LEAPS; ball spotted where the runner left their feet

-Game penalties:
+### Game penalties

 - The ball carrier can spin to avoid their flag being pulled but cannot flag guard
 - No fumbles (a fumbled, or stripped ball is dead and placed at the spot of the fumble with the offensive team retaining possession)

-Offense penalties:
+#### Offense penalties

 - Offensive Pass Interference
   - 10-yard penalty and replay the down